When is your birthday?

 Do you have any pets?

 I do!
 And I've been told I have to put a cap on the amount of kittens I rescue.
 We currently have two American cats (a Devon Rex and a hairless Peterbald) and three Arabians we rescued on campus at the American University of Sharjah where I currently live.
 We use to have a bunny rabbit named Ebony.
 We couldn't bring her to the UAE because bunnies don't do well on planes.
-I miss her badly.
+Ebony, we hope you are well.

 Do you have children?